 Václav Havel Jury

-In the Right to Know category, the film that makes an exceptional contribution to the protection of human rights is selected to receive the Václav Havel Jury Award for the Best Film.
-The jury is composed of prominent human rights defenders and international representatives of the non-governmental sector or institutions.
+In the Right to Know category, the film that makes an exceptional contribution to the protection of human rights is selected to receive the Václav Havel Jury Award for Best Film.
+The jury is composed of distinguished human rights defenders and international representatives from the non-governmental sector or institutions.

 Other Juries